BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES

 Robert’s Rules of Order (Newly Revised) shall govern the conduct of all meetings.

-These Bylaws may be amended by a two-thirds vote of the GFC present, provided that the proposed amendment is submitted in writing to all members of the Assembly at least thirty days prior to such a meeting.
-Amendments may be proposed by Council resolution or by two-thirds majority
+These Bylaws may be amended by a two-thirds vote of the GFC present, provided that the proposed amendment is submitted in writing to all member of the Assembly at least thirty days prior to such a meeting.
+Amendments may be proposed by Council resolution or by two thirds majority.

 The provisions of this instrument shall become effective upon its adoption by the majority vote of the current Graduate Faculty.